xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### colorOf(*interval*)
 Return the color of the interval.

+### commaBasis(*temperament*)
+Obtain the comma basis (null space) of a temperament.

+### commaList(*commas*, *basisOrLimit*, *weights*, *pureEquaves*, *fullPrimeLimit*)
+Construct a Temperament instance from an array of commas.
+Optional weights are applied multiplicatively on top of Tenney weights.
+Optionally equaves are normalized to pure.
+Optionally the full prime limit is assumed based on the commas.

 ### compare(*x*, *y*)
 Compare two values.
 Result is -1 if x < y, +1 if x > y and 0 if the arguments are equal.